adihaviv/recognize/README.md

 Recognize?
 =============

-A research project that aims to understand human neurological pulses as recognition patterns.
+A research project that aims to understand neurological pulses as recognition patterns.